vittorio777/MiniVault/README.md

 ## ✨ Interesting Features

 - Generate miniature collectibles from user photos using AI.
-- Automatically remove the background before saving the collectible.
 - Build and manage a personal digital collection.
 - Unlock achievements as the collection grows.

 ## ⚙️ Advanced Features

-### ✅ Implement Security Measures
+### 🔒 Security Measures

 This project implements the following security measures:

 #### Password Hashing

   Password hashing is used to avoid storing plain text passwords in the database.

 #### Data Validation

   Data validation is used to check user input before it is processed, helping reduce invalid requests and improving data quality.

-### ✅ Dockerize Your Project Using Docker
+### 🐳 Docker Containerization

 The frontend, backend and PostgreSQL database are containerised using Docker, making the project easier to deploy and run in different environments.

-### ✅ Caching Strategy and API Optimization Techniques
+### ⚡ Caching

 Memory caching is used to reduce repeated database queries for collectible data.